LiskArchive/lisk-legacy-docs/setup/source.md

 brew services stop redis
 ```

 > Lisk does not run on the redis default port of `6379`.
 Instead it is configured to run on port: `6380`.
-Due to this, to run Lisk, you have one of two options:
+> Due to this, to run Lisk, you have one of two options:

-1. **Change the Lisk configuration**
+A. **Change the Lisk configuration**

-In the next installation phase, remember to update the Redis port configuration in both `config.json` and `test/data/config.json`.
+In the next installation phase, remember to update the Redis port configuration in `config.json`.

-2. **Change the Redis launch configuration**
+B. **Change the Redis launch configuration**

 Update the launch configuration file on your system.
 Note that there are many ways to do this.